Early access

 Do I need a Claude subscription?

 You need whatever plan your claude CLI is configured for.
-Klaussy doesn't bill separately for AI usage.
+Klaussy doesn't bill separately for AI usage — your purchase is a one-time license for the app itself.

 Why the 2 GB download prompt for inline autocomplete?